We detect DNA from dying neurons—a blood biomarker of neurodegeneration

 Misdiagnoses and diagnostic delays are common in neurodegenerative conditions, especially early in disease progression.

-75% of individuals with dementia, including Alzheimer’s disease, are undiagnosed.1
+Up to 75% of individuals with dementia, including Alzheimer’s disease, go undiagnosed.1

 Blood Test Advantages